 When the pandemic hit Europe and the US and more and more stores were closed, brands and retailers responded as they usually do: by pushing the risk down the supply chain.
 They did this by cancelling all orders placed before the crisis - some of which were already ready to be shipped.
 This meant that factories, which fronted the costs for fabric and labour, were often left without the money to pay their workers.
 After public outcry many brands decided to commit to paying orders, but still many more continue to refuse or negotiate large discounts and payment delays.
 Have a look at the brand tracker of Worker Rights Consortium to see what your favourite brand is doing.

-Workers are bearing the brunt of
+Workers bear the brunt of the crisis

 As workers are the least able to pay the price for the pandemic and because brands have a responsibility to protect their workers, we are urging brands to commit to a wage assurance: ensuring that all their workers will be paid during this crisis.
+According to our estimates workers in the garment industry around the world are owed in between 3.2 and 5.8 billion in wages just for the first three months of the pandemic.
+We need to tell brands and retailers to #PayYourWorkers.

 What can you do?